webbouwer/imagazine/README.md

 # Imagazine
-A multi purpose Wordpress theme (in development)
+A multi purpose Wordpress theme (in development, beta release not planned yet) At the moment only the most basic needed css styling for element positioning with customizer- and meta-options.
+A perfect 'blank' setup for custom theme development.

 ###Features: